 2) approve within two months methodological recommendations for:

-payment card issuing banks to comply with the requirements of the Law of Ukraine “On Preventing and Combating the Legalization (Laundering) of Proceeds from Crime, the Financing of Terrorism and the Financing of the Proliferation of Weapons of Mass Destruction” regarding P2P transfers;
+payment card issuing banks to comply with the requirements of the Law of Ukraine “On Preventing and Combating the Legalization (Laundering) of Proceeds from Crime, the Financing of Terrorism and the Financing of the Proliferation of Weapons of Mass Destruction” in terms of P2P transfers;

 banks to block citizens' payments with credit funds to the accounts of gambling organizers for participation in gambling on the Internet.